Choosing the Perfect Destination for Your Beach Driving Road Trip

 2. Padre Island National Seashore, Texas

-As the longest undeveloped barrier island in the world, Padre Island National Seashore in Texas is a beach-driving paradise.
+As the longest undeveloped barrier island in the world, Padre Island National Seashore in Texas is a beach driving paradise.
 With over 60 miles of sandy beaches, you'll have plenty of space to explore and enjoy the natural beauty of the Gulf of Mexico.
 Be sure to keep an eye out for the endangered Kemp's Ridley sea turtles that nest on the island.

 3. Daytona Beach, Florida